Dagger 1 to 2 migration process

 Dagger 2:

-What is the difference? injects param is moved to the Component, as same as includes.
-All Module params should be deprecated and removed soon.
+param is moved to the Component, as same as includes

 Components

 As I said, it’s something new in Dagger 2.
 In short it’s kind of public API for our graph.
 Take a look again at the seconde picture of our graph.
-Here you have the implementation for each @Componentclass:
+Here you have the implementation for each @Component

 AppComponent: